 - Mother is past the age of 35

-- Mother previously underwent a surgical procedure to the uterus
+- Mother previously underwent a uterine rupture or surgical procedure to the uterus

 - The uterus is irregularly shaped